LifeWithVetta

 Flavor

-Sweet, tangy, slightly savory, and customizable with lime and chili.
+Sweet, tangy, slightly savory, and easy to customize with lime, peanuts, and chili.

 Where to find it

-Everywhere.
-Street food stalls, restaurants and night markets.
+Street food stalls, restaurants, food courts, and night markets.

 Tip